JamieShifter/todo-list-react/README.md

 ## What is this app?

-Title is pretty self explanatory, you can add new tasks, mark existing tasks as done and remove them.
-Looks like this:
+Super simple todos type app!
+What you can do here:
+- add new tasks,
+- remove them,
+- mark them as done,
+- hide all done tasks with one click,
+- mark every task as done with one click
+- download example tasks
+- filter for existing tasks
+- read details about a task by clicking it OR putting it's id into URL
+- and of course read something about the author

+Take a peek:
 ![To-Do-List](./src/images/instruction.gif "To-Do-List instruction")